Abilene police offer cash rewards for 7 wanted fugitives

-ABILENE, Texas (KTAB/KRBC) – Cash rewards are being offered for information leading to the arrest of seven suspects wanted for various crimes in Abilene.
+ABILENE, Texas (KTAB/KRBC) – Cash rewards are being offered for information leading to the arrest of six suspects wanted for various crimes in Abilene.

 Police are seeking these suspects for the following offenses: